top of page

 Our vision is a future in which everyone knows that we are part of an intelligent, living Earth.

-Our aim is to lay the foundations for a new paradigm of leadership and polycrisis mitigation grounded in kincentric ecology, weaving human beings back into the wider web of life - experientially and practically.
+Our aim is to lay the foundations for a new paradigm of leadership and polycrisis mitigation grounded in kincentric ecology, weaving human beings back into the wider web of life.

 Our Story